wadewegner/wadewegner.github.com/_posts/2018-01-02-using-salesforce-dx-with-trailhead.md

 ## Installing required packages

-As pointed out by [Bonny Hinners](https://twitter.com/SNUGSFBay/status/948927117248491520), there are times when you need to install some dependencies (typically via an unmanaged package but possibly through a labs app too) into your TPO.
+As pointed out by [Bonny Hinners](https://twitter.com/SNUGSFBay/status/948927117248491520), there are times when you need to install some dependencies (typically via an unmanaged package but possibly through a labs app too) into your TPO to complete a challenge.
 This can give you custom objects and other metadata you'll use within the challenge.
+You'll need to do the same thing with your scratch org.

 A good example is the [Apex Specialist Superbadge](https://trailhead.salesforce.com/en/super_badges/superbadge_apex).
 Notice that the pre-work includes an unmanaged package you need to install.